This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

-When you use relatively low salt concentration (2.5% to 5% weight of salt to vegetables), combined with cool temperatures (64 degrees Fahrenheit to 72 F), you promote the growth of friendly lactic acid bacteria (LAB).
-Acid produced by the LAB controls the growth of unfriendly spoilage organisms and creates pleasant, tangy flavors associated with fermented foods.
+When you use relatively low salt concentration (2.5% to 5% weight of salt to vegetables), combined with cool temperatures (64 degrees Fahrenheit to 72 F), you promote the growth of friendly lactic acid bacteria.
+Acid produced by the bacteria controls the growth of unfriendly spoilage organisms and creates pleasant, tangy flavors associated with fermented foods.
 Sauerkraut and kimchi, made by fermenting cabbage, are two of the most common examples of salt-fermented vegetables.
 Many other vegetables lend themselves to this process, including shredded turnips, rutabagas and kohlrabies.

-To ferment vegetables with salt: Sterilize the fermenting jar or crock by boiling in water for 10 minutes, weigh rather than measure the salt and prepared vegetables for best result (2½ to 5 percent salt to vegetables), use only the best quality fresh vegetables, and use only pickling, canning, or kosher salt (without the additives or minerals that found in table or sea salt).
+To ferment vegetables with salt: Sterilize the fermenting jar or crock by boiling in water for 10 minutes; weigh rather than measure the salt and prepared vegetables for best result (2½ to 5 percent salt to vegetables); use only the best quality fresh vegetables; and use only pickling, canning, or kosher salt (without the additives or minerals that found in table or sea salt).

 Drying food in your oven or solar dryer